 - Patients with pressure sores or who may be prone to developing them because of thin skin or their age

-There are no rules that state you must have a medical need or condition to benefit from a pressure sore.
-These days, people usually purchase one to make their daily lives more comfortable and prevent any injury or strain from sitting for long periods in their seats.
+No rules state you must have a medical need or condition to benefit from a pressure sore.
+People usually purchase one to make their daily lives more comfortable and prevent any injury or strain from sitting for long periods in their seats.

 Common Problems That Lead To Pressure When Seated

-- Excess weight: Sometimes people who are carrying more weight than others or can be classed as overweight or obese will find more pressure being put on their bodies as they sit.
-The excess weight can impact your comfort levels and also how much pressure is placed on your spine and backside as you sit
+- Excess weight: Sometimes, people carrying more weight than others or being classed as overweight or obese will find more pressure being put on their bodies as they sit.
+The excess weight can impact your comfort levels and also how much pressure is placed on your spine and backside as you sit.

 - Long commute time: People who travel long periods each day for their commute may find problems arising from being seated.
-Those who drive, take buses and trains, or even people who fly for business may start to experience problems because of these long seated periods
+Those who drive, take buses and trains, or even people who fly for business, may start to experience issues because of these long seated periods.

-- Occupational risks: There are many types of jobs where being seated is a requirement and something that?s done for nearly the entirety of the work day.
-These people may be more likely to develop complications due to their seating arrangements because of this heightened pressure
+- Occupational risks: There are many jobs where being seated is a requirement and something that’s done for nearly the entirety of the work day.
+These people may be more likely to develop complications due to their seating arrangements because of this heightened pressure.

-- Incorrect chair: Sitting on the wrong chair that already doesn?t provide enough pressure relief will certainly lead to needing one of these cushions
+- Incorrect chair: Sitting on the wrong chair that already doesn’t provide enough pressure relief will undoubtedly lead to needing one of these cushions

 - Poor ergonomics: Ergonomics is the study of efficiency in the workplace as it relates to your comfort and health.
-Without an understanding of posture, height, and positioning, you may find increased pressure whenever you?re sitting down
+Without understanding posture, height, and positioning, you may find increased pressure whenever you’re sitting down.

-- Medical issues: Various medical issues including spinal problems, pressure sores, and thin skin can all result in the need for a specialized cushion to help
+- Medical issues: Various medical issues, including spinal problems, pressure sores, and thin skin, can all result in needing a specialized cushion to help.

 Of course, there doesn’t have to be a medical or occupational need that requires a pressure cushion to get one.
-These days, you can purchase one of these accessories for an affordable price and enjoy a more comfortable rest every time you sit down, with plenty of other benefits as well.
+These days, you can purchase one of these accessories for an affordable price and enjoy a more comfortable rest every time you sit down, with plenty of other benefits.

 Common Issues With Pressure Cushion Usage

 One problem with using pressure cushions is that people assume that the simple addition to a chair is all they need.
-Although they certainly relieve pressure as their main duty, the cushion could be doing you more harm than good without looking at the other factors and ensuring you don’t make any of these common mistakes.
+Although they certainly relieve pressure as their primary duty, the cushion could do you more harm than good without looking at the other factors and ensuring you don’t make any of these common mistakes.

 You Have No Postural Support

-Pressure cushions sometimes focus too much on the bottom support without think of the rest of the spin.
-Posture is crucial in distributing pressure when you’re seated, so you need to ensure your back is being adequately supported as well.
+Pressure cushions sometimes focus too much on the bottom support without thinking of the rest of the spin.
+Posture is crucial in distributing pressure when seated, so you must also ensure your back is adequately supported.

-This is sometimes referred to as the loading of the body, and it can have a huge impact on pressure.
-Body loading means ensuring that your legs, feet, arms, back, and head all remain in contact with the seat so that support is spread through the entire body.
-To get the best use out of a pressure cushion, this is a must-have.
+This is sometimes referred to as the loading of the body, and it can significantly impact pressure.
+Body loading means ensuring that your legs, feet, arms, back, and head remain in contact with the seat so that support is spread through the entire body.
+This is a must-have to get the best use out of a pressure cushion.

-Those who need extra support with relieving pressure might find themselves stuck as their chair doesn’t reposition.
-Look for a specific type of chair that allows for adjustments so that immobile patients can get comfortable as needed.
+Those who need extra support to relieve pressure might find themselves stuck in their chair doesn’t reposition.
+Look for a specific type of chair that allows for adjustments so immobile patients can get comfortable as needed.

 The Chair Is Not Adequate

 Simply adding a cushion to a chair isn’t always enough.
-People assume that any stool or kitchen chair can be improved with a pressure cushion, but you’ll have to start with a quality chair for those in need of support.
+People assume that any stool or kitchen chair can be improved with a pressure cushion, but you’ll have to start with a quality chair for those needing support.